 Design is very much driven by internal discussions, however these could often happen in isolation from end-users.

 Finding a low cost, low effort tool was the challenge set before TEG, and it was here that UsabilityHub became their go-to for getting actionable information.
-Our low-cost model made it possible to set up a test and get data in minutes, meaning it was no longer necessary to rely on assumptions for explaining themselves.
+Our platform made it possible to set up a test and get data in minutes, meaning it was no longer necessary to rely on assumptions.

-For TEG, the questions they needed to answer were easy to measure with a range of tests, which gave confidence to then move forward with a decision.
-The below test helped identify which aesthetic resonated more with their audience ensuring their landing pages were clear and appealing.
+For TEG, the questions they needed to answer were easy to measure with a range of tests, giving them confidence to then move forward with a decision.
+The below test helped identify which aesthetic resonated more with their audience, ensuring their landing pages were clear and appealing.

-By testing small design pieces before they went live, TEG took the worry out of the design, meaning any contentious design choices were solved through user data rather than leaving it to opinion.
+By testing small design pieces before they went live, TEG took the worry out of the design process, meaning any contentious design choices were solved through user data rather than leaving it to opinion.

-When TEG originally started using UsabilityHub, they saw it as a tool for their designers to use.
-However the ease of use and cost-effective nature started to draw other parts of the business in to conducting research, including the marketing and product teams.
+When TEG originally started using UsabilityHub, they saw it as a tool for their designers.
+However, the ease of use and cost-effective nature started to draw other parts of the business into conducting research, including the marketing and product teams.

-Importantly, this encouraged TEG to start asking questions before being locked into decisions, setting a habit that enabled them to easily validate ideas before they were put in place.
+Importantly, this encouraged TEG to start asking questions before being locked into decisions, setting a habit that enabled them to easily validate ideas.
 This is a practice they would continue to take forward in the future.

 Adopting UsabilityHub got us into the habit of asking our users questions before locking in decisions

-Having data at their fingertips gave teams greater confidence in their decisions, less arguments and greater stake-holder buy-in.
-This saves time, money and most importantly lets teams get on with work they would rather be doing instead of sitting around in meetings.
+Having data at their fingertips gave teams greater confidence in their decisions, causing fewer arguments, and encouraging greater stakeholder buy-in.
+This saves time, money and, most importantly, lets teams get on with work they would rather be doing instead of sitting around in meetings.